MominObaid/GymLog/README.md

 •LiveData: To build data objects that notify views of any database changes, ensuring the UI is always up-to-date.

 •Coroutines: For managing background threads and performing database operations asynchronously without blocking the main UI thread.

+🚀 Features

+•View All Workouts: A clear, scrollable list of all past workout entries.

+•Add New Workouts: A simple form to quickly add a new exercise with its name, sets, reps, and weight.

+•Edit Existing Workouts: Click on any workout in the list to open a detail screen where you can modify its details.

+•Delete Workouts: Swipe to delete individual workouts or use the menu to delete all entries at once.

+•Persistent Storage: All workout data is saved locally on the device using a Room database, so your data is safe even when the app is closed.